Spirals-Team/test4repair-experiments/results/chart/13/jGenProg/readme.md

 Nb of EvoSuite Tests: 31

-Nb of Failing EvoSuite Tests: 31
+Nb of Failing EvoSuite Tests: 0

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 33.38
+Average Nb of EvoSuite Tests: 26.81

-Average Nb of Failing EvoSuite Tests: 0.3
+Average Nb of Failing EvoSuite Tests: 0.05

+Average Nb of Test-adequate patches: 22.93

 ---